Two vital lessons from the election so far, about lies and force

 Among the froth of condemnation, few mention this is merely this is the logical growth of a long-standing trend.
 Going back at least to May 1960, with Eisenhower’s lies about the U-2 shot down over the Soviet Union.
 Since then the lies have grown in size and frequency, from the Tonkin Gulf incident to Iraq’s nukes to the big lie of Afghanistan.
 Each success showing our weakness, encouraging further weakness.

 A strong, proud people would not tolerate leaders who treated them with such contempt.
-Now our have looked at this history and made a discovery of the kind that changes the destiny of nations.
+Now our leaders have looked at this history and made a discovery of the kind that changes the destiny of nations.
 Our leaders (both left and right) have discovered that they can routinely lie to us.
 Not just without consequence, but their supporters will uncritically believe almost everything.
 Lie after lie after lie.

 Now both left and right lie constantly.
 They’ve learned that even bizarre large lies work.
 The Left terrorizes us with exaggerated tales of climate change (unsupported by the climate science literature).
 Administrations of both parties frighten us with carefully constructed terrorist incidents.